‘Tis the Season to be Extra Careful About Burns

 - Take OTC pain reliever like ibuprofen or acetaminophen to relieve pain and inflammation.

 - Protect the burn from sun exposure to help prevent scarring.

-Why You Need Follow-up Burn Care from Your CSI Dermatologist
+Why You Need Follow-up Burn Care from Your California Skin Institute Dermatologist

 Burns – even first-degree burns – can leave scars.
-Whether you’ve treated a first-degree burn at home or sought emergency medical care for a second- or third-degree burn, schedule a follow up with a visit to your CSI dermatologist.
-Your CSI dermatologist can assess the probability of scarring, prescribe healing topicals and if scarring seems likely, determine which of our many high-tech lasers can best help minimize it.
+Whether you’ve treated a first-degree burn at home or sought emergency medical care for a second- or third-degree burn, schedule a follow up with a visit to your California Skin Institute dermatologist.
+Your California Skin Institute dermatologist can assess the probability of scarring, prescribe healing topicals and if scarring seems likely, determine which of our many high-tech lasers can best help minimize it.

-All of us at CSI wish you a safe and happy season.
+All of us at California Skin Institute wish you a safe and happy season.

 Results may vary and are not guaranteed.